Skip to the table of contents

 Purpose

-This statement applies to Transport for Wales (TfW) and refers to our strategic approach to managing Modern Slavery.
+This statement applies to Transport for Wales (TfW) and its subsidiaries and refers to our strategic approach to managing Modern Slavery.

 Our organisation